2020 Premium Second Flush , Sikkim Orthodox Black Tea

-This 2020 First Flush from the TEMI tea estate in the organic state of Sikkim offers an incredible bright cup giving amber liquor and a fresh vibrancy
+This 2020 Second Flush from the TEMI tea estate in the organic state of Sikkim offers a delicious full bodied tea giving deep amber liquor and a vibrant cup

 As described by our great friend Rajah Banerjee who is the brand ambassador for 'TEMI is a gem of the Himalayas because of its unique terroir and the extraordinary spirituality that exudes'

 Tea Name : Premium First Flush Temi Tea

 Tea Maker : Sapana Gurung, Shanti Rai, Deoraj Subba, Pratik Gautam